Stop me if you've heard this one. In the beginning there was nothing...

 "You know I know a slutty mermaid who'd probably—"

-"/Trying to edit video here, boss!/" Louie said, even as he couldn't help being a little tempted to hear her out.
+"Trying to type here, boss!"
+Louie said, even as he couldn't help being a little tempted to hear her out.

 "Fine, fine.
-Just trying to help my favourite eyecandy.
+Just trying to help my favourite writer.
 You know you're my favourite right?"

 "Anyway get that shit published in an hour or you're fucking fired alright?"
 Skjaldi bustled off to harass someone else, employees to ducking surreptitiously behind their screens everywhere she went.
-Louie finished the edit in twenty minutes and put it out.
+Louie typed the story out in twenty minutes and put it out.
 He was proud of how many different ways he'd found to phrase "according to rumors."
 It got a couple of hundred retweets and then vanished in the wake of the next four stories his co-workers pumped out.
-Louie wrote out a couple of video ideas and emailed them to Skjaldi for approval.
+Louie ran his customary social media searches, and wrote out a couple of quick listicles and emailed them to Skjaldi for approval.

 "You busy tonight?" asked Constantine, sliding onto his desk while he was checking social media.
 Louie shrugged.

 Constantine was an incubus; impossibly perfectly tanned, tall, athletic, handsome with a scruffy beard and darkly glowering.
 It was all a glamour, of course, a perceptual illusion.
 Elves and fairies had them too.
 They were not so much magic as a permanent trick of the light.
 Catch them in a mirror and you'd see the real person underneath.
-Which in Constantine's case was still a very handsome man.
-He was Louie's cameraman, and his best friend.
+Which in Constantine's case was still a very handsome man, and Louie's best friend.

 "I dunno, let's get drunk or something."